-Lifetime Risk of Developing Cancer: Approximately 0.4 percent of men and women will be diagnosed with larynx cancer at some point during their lifetime, based on 2010-2012 data.
+Lifetime Risk of Developing Cancer: Approximately 0.3 percent of men and women will be diagnosed with laryngeal cancer at some point during their lifetime, based on 2017–2019 data.

-Prevalence of This Cancer: In 2013, there were an estimated 89,081 people living with larynx cancer in the United States.
+Prevalence of This Cancer: In 2020, there were an estimated 89,649 people living with laryngeal cancer in the United States.

-How Many People Survive 5 Years Or More after Being Diagnosed with Larynx Cancer?
+How Many People Survive 5 Years Or More after Being Diagnosed with Laryngeal Cancer?

-Based on data from SEER 18 2006-2012.
-Gray figures represent those who have died from larynx cancer.
+Based on data from SEER 22 (Excluding IL/MA) 2013–2019.
+Gray figures represent those who have died from laryngeal cancer.
 Green figures represent those who have survived 5 years or more.

 Survival by Stage

 Cancer stage at diagnosis, which refers to extent of a cancer in the body, determines treatment options and has a strong influence on the length of survival.
 In general, if the cancer is found only in the part of the body where it started it is localized (sometimes referred to as stage 1).
 If it has spread to a different part of the body, the stage is regional or distant.
-The earlier larynx cancer is caught, the better chance a person has of surviving five years after being diagnosed.
-For larynx cancer, 55.3% are diagnosed at the local stage.
-The 5-year survival for localized larynx cancer is 76.3%.
+The earlier laryngeal cancer is caught, the better chance a person has of surviving five years after being diagnosed.
+For laryngeal cancer, 49.6% are diagnosed at the local stage.
+The 5-year relative survival for localized laryngeal cancer is 79.4%.

 Confined to Primary Site